TotallyInformation/node-red-contrib-uibuilder/docs/README.md

+---
-# uibuilder Technical Documentation
+title: uibuilder Technical Documentation
+description: >

-uibuilder is a low-code solution for building data-driven web sites and web apps.

-It works in conjunction with Node-RED.
+   uibuilder is a low-code solution for easily building data-driven web sites and web apps in conjunction with Node-RED.
+created: 2019-06-16 16:16:00
+lastUpdated: 2021-06-27 18:07:59
+---

 All you need is a uibuilder node added to your flows.
 Select a suitable URL path and deploy.
 Now you can send messages to your front end.